-My Comment: This infographic is filled with information and numbers to reinforce the idea that if you don’t take care of your customers the way they should be taken care of, your competition will.
+My Comment: This infographic is filled with information and numbers to reinforce the idea that if you don’t take care of your customers how they should be, your competition will.
 I was especially intrigued by the difference between how a small business and a large business compare in missing, meeting and exceeding customer expectations.
-Looks like the small guys win.
+It looks like the small guys win.
 The big business that can create a small business feel may have a customer service advantage.

 (Elevate Guest Experience) Does your team actively practice and embody your company’s vision and values?
 Or are both of these foundations of every successful organization buried deep within a long-since-forgotten orientation package?

 My Comment: GE (General Electric) had a tagline: We bring good things to life.
 Well, there is a new GE and it’s called the Guest Experience.
 If done, well this experience will bring good things to the customer.
 Two points stand out in this article.
 The first is making a transition from customer experience to guest experience.
 (It’s more than semantics.
 It’s a different way to think of your customers.)
 The second point is the concept of everyone from the CEO to the front line and everyone in between needs to be customer/guest focused.

 (Forbes) Most businesses spend big money testing their brand logo, catchy marketing phrases, and demographics, but spend little time training and validating that their employees can and do deliver memorable experiences to their customers.
 The result, according to a recent Gallup survey, with 70 percent of U.S. workers not fully engaged, is unhappy workers and poor brand experiences.